 2. Severe (anaphylactic) reactions:

-- If you have an adrenaline injection pen, use it.
+- If you have an adrenaline (epinephrine) injection pen, use it.

 - Get help and call an ambulance straightaway.
-If possible, always have someone with you at all times if you have a reaction, even if need to go to the toilet (for example, even if you feel sick or are vomiting).
+If possible, always have someone with you at all times if you have a reaction, even if you need to go to the toilet.
+For example, do this even if you feel sick or are being sick (vomiting).

 - If you have asthma and have an inhaler, use it.